quasoft/takeoff-community/README.md

 :heavy_check_mark: Support for encoder-decoder (T5 family) and decoder models

-For the pro edition, including multi-gpu inference, int4 quantization, and more. [contact us](mailto:hello@titanml.co)

 ## 🚊 Usage

 To use the inference server, use the `iris` launcher (you'll need to have docker installed, too).
 To install iris, run